hafsaaek/Web-App-DevOps-Project/README.md

 ![Screenshot 2023-08-31 at 15 49 26](https://github.com/maya-a-iuga/Web-App-DevOps-Project/assets/104773240/83236d79-6212-4fc3-afa3-3cee88354b1a)

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.
+- The Adding Delivery Date feature enhances the application by allowing users to specify and view delivery dates for orders.
+This documentation provides insights into the feature's functionalities and assists both developers and end-users in understanding its usage.

 ## Getting Started